 Do you have teen chaos in your home?
 Does back to school time make you want to focus on promoting organization and time management skills for teens before another school year starts?

 I’ve spent nearly two decades working with teenagers on improving their organization and time management skills.
 Through my work, I’ve come to realize that while most teens begin the school year with the best of intentions, many students simply lack the daily habits and structure to make those intentions a reality.
 As a result, they often quickly lose confidence in their ability to make positive change.

-When it comes to organization and time management, teens don’t have biology or technology on their side.
+When it comes to organization and time management, tweens and teens don’t have biology or technology on their side.
 Some parents (and teachers) argue students should develop effective organization and time-management strategies on their own (teens need to develop responsibility, after all), and I agree—up to a point.

 The teenager’s underdeveloped prefrontal cortex can make it difficult to prioritize long-term benefits (having a rough draft of an essay done ahead of time) with short-term pleasure (texting with friends or a romantic interest).